Spectral Dynamic Causal Modelling of Resting-State fMRI: Relating Effective Brain Connectivity in the Default Mode Network to Genetics: Resting-State Effective Brain Connectivity by Genetics

 where $\mu(t)$ represents the mean function common to all $n$ subjects, is the $j$-th functional principal component (FPC) score for $Y_{i}(t)$, with $\phi_{j}(t)$ being the corresponding eigenfunction, and $J=3$ since three functional principal components explain over 95\% of the total of variation.

 The function-on-scalar regression model has the form

-where $X_{i}$ is the SNP with corresponding regression function $\alpha(t)$, $\vZ_{i}$ is a vector holding covariates representing age, sex, right/left hand, education and APOEe4 with corresponding regression function $\vbeta(t)$ and the error term $\epsilon_{i}(t)$ is a random error processes.
+where $X_{i}$ is the SNP with corresponding regression function $\alpha(t)$, $\vZ_{i}$ is a vector holding covariates representing age, sex, right/left hand, education and APOE$\epsilon$4 with corresponding regression function $\vbeta(t)$ and the error term $\epsilon_{i}(t)$ is a random error processes.
 As the raw data $Y_{i}(t)$ is sparse we replace it in the regression model with the PACE-estimated trajectory of each network edge weight.
 We test $H_{0}:\, \alpha(t) = 0$ corresponding to the model that excludes the genetic marker using an \textit{F}-test.
 As with our use of linear mixed models we apply a mass univariate approach and apply the model to all $16 \times 100 =1600$ possible combinations of network edge and SNP, and apply an FDR correction for multiplicity.
+We note that the degrees of freedom for the F-distribution needs to be carefully computed.
+In the F-test for FSR the degrees of freedom are setup by applying the idea of Satterthwaite's approximation described in Shen and Faraway (2004).

-The results arising from applying the linear mixed model approach and the function-on-scalar regression approach are presented in Tables 3 and 4, respectively, which show results corresponding to FDR adjusted p-values less than 0.1.
-Both LME and FSR identify the same potential association between the connection from the posterior cingulate cortex to the left intraparietal cortex and a genetic signal represented by SNP rs2602615/kgp3833472 on chromosome 2 (FDR adjusted p-value = 0.092 for FSR; FDR adjusted p-value = 0.096 for LME).
-Both LME and FSR identify the same potential association suggesting a strong degree of robustness to model assumptions.
+In addition to obtaining p-values from the F-distribution we also apply a parametric bootstrap.
+To the best of our knowledge, there is no existing package or function in R that can be used for simulation with the function-on-scalar regression (FSR) model.
+We therefore propose the following procedure to generate functional data for bootstrapping the test statistics under the null and its corresponding p-value for hypothesis testing the SNP regression function in FSR models.